Hiswe/hiswe.github.io/source/_drafts/15-vectorize-a-simple-drawing.md

 - don't try to be too precise because…
 - …you will go over your path with the **white arrow** to adjust them if necessary

+### Edit with the Node Tool (white arrow)

+It's very easy to use the pen tool to make some shapes.
+You can try to be as accurate as you want in the first attempt or, you can be quick & dirty.
+Then you can refine with the white arrow tool (aka.
+Node Tool).

+{% video path-editing.mp4 %}

+With the Node tool you can:

+- convert any point to sharp/smooth (inside the top context bar).
+  I often use that to “reset” a point if I've made some edit that I don't like.
+- adjust all handlers (keep `alt` pressed if you want to break the handler)
+- add (or remove) some points

+And then:

 {% caption I'm traced %}
-{% asset_img lineart.svg 450 450 "A hand drawn tiny cat with vector lines 'A hand drawn tiny cat with vector lines'" %}
+{% asset_img lineart-big.svg 900 450 "A hand drawn tiny cat with vector lines 'A hand drawn tiny cat with vector lines'" %}
 {% endcaption %}

-And this is the image without any background sketch:

-{% caption I'm traced, and I lost my sketch! %}
-{% asset_img lineart-2.svg 450 450 "A cat composed only of lines 'A cat composed only of lines'" %}
-{% endcaption %}
+TADDAAAA! ✨

 ### Straight to curved path